 Organizing Disability and SSDI

 Disability is a federal benefit for citizens who are unable to work or care for themselves at a level appropriate for their age.
 There is a federal disability application that is fast tracked to assist brain disorder patients from becoming homeless.
 This application is called SOAR.
 Having a social worker or lawyer help you complete the application ensures it has the pertinent information required for disability.
 Schizophrenia and related disorders are the largest cause of disability in the United States.
 It can be an arduous process, and the process becomes more difficult as your loved one ages.
 Select a representative payee ahead of time (someone willing to help with the financial aspects for your loved one).
-The federal SOAR application also comes with Medicaid or Medicare, providing free or low-cost invaluable help with access to medical care for patients disabled by psychosis.
+The federal SOAR application also comes with Medicaid or Medicare, providing free or low-cost invaluable help with access to medical care for patients disabled by psychosis spectrum disorders.

 The SOAR application is available via SAMHSA, the Substance Abuse and Mental Health Services Administration.

 LEAP® is the leading methodology to partner with your loved one on their illness and gain their trust.
 This method was invented by Dr. Xavier Amador as he assisted his own brother who had schizophrenia and suffered from anosognosia (lack of awareness of illness).

 As many families know, their loved one often says they aren’t sick and don’t need help.
 The LEAP® method teaches families, friends, health professionals, and criminal justice personnel how to build trust and partner with someone experiencing psychosis spectrum disorders to help them to accept and be involved in their care.
 Dr. Amador’s method is available via personal training sessions through his many YouTube videos and via his acclaimed book, “I’m Not Sick, I Don’t Need Help.”